-Clinical eligibility will be formally confirmed by the PI or delegate at the site.
+Clinical eligibility will be formally confirmed by the PI..
 Once clinical eligibility is confirmed the patient will be approached by a suitable delegated member of the site team who will inform the patient of the trial

 The identification of patients in relation to the Predict&Prevent AECOPD Trial is best illustrated via the following patient pathway.